News Events Contact

 Water Quality

 Aquatic plants are critical to the Vasse Wonnerup wetlands providing food and habitat, oxygenating the water, using nutrients, and stabilising sediments.
-Aquatic plants including macrophytes (seagrasses and submerged plants) and macroalgae (seaweeds and filamentous algae) were monitored in spring across four regions in the wetlands.
-Percentage Volume Index (PVI) of key species and ratio of macrophytes to macroalgae were used to develop indicators for each region following methodology developed by Murdoch University.
+Aquatic plants include macrophytes (seagrasses and submerged plants) and macroalgae (seaweeds and filamentous algae).
+Macrophyte dominant communities indicate a healthy system, while high densities of macroalgae can inhibit the growth of key species and may indicate a poor ecological state.

-Aquatic Plants Summary 2022 Across Regions
+2023 Aquatic Plants Grades and PVI Across Regions

 Upper Vasse Estuary